-Qualified personnel conducting water sampling will follow all applicable steps in the Standard Operating Procedures - Site Reconnaissance section of the SWAMP HAB Field Guide (California Water Quality Monitoring Council 2017b) or develop a similar protocol to maintain consistency in sampling and record keeping.
-This standard operating procedure is intended to describe general and specific methods, procedures, and considerations on documenting the spatial and logistical aspects of each sampling site.
+Qualified personnel conducting water sampling will follow all applicable steps of the standard operating procedure for site reconnaissance of the SWAMP HAB Field Guide (California Water Quality Monitoring Council 2017b) or develop a similar protocol to maintain consistency in sampling and record keeping.
+This standard operating procedure is intended to describe general and specific methods, procedures, and considerations for documenting the spatial and logistical aspects of each sampling site.